 If you live elsewhere then you also need to factor in the cost of a flight to either Los Angeles or San Francisco from your location.

-San Francisco is actually the cheapest place to fly from and gives the lowest flight cost to Bora Bora.
+After doing a ton of research, I found that San Francisco was actually the cheapest place to fly from and gave the lowest flight cost to Bora Bora.

-All flights from either Los Angeles or San Francisco will arrive in Tahiti (PPT) where you’ll take a short flight over to Bora Bora (BOB).
+All flights from either Los Angeles or San Francisco will arrive at Tahiti (PPT) where you’ll take a short flight over to Bora Bora (BOB).

 There are no direct flights to Bora Bora so you’ll have to stop off in Tahiti.

-I actually wrote detailed guide on how to get from Tahiti to Bora Bora for alternatives.
+I actually wrote detailed guide on how to get from Tahiti to Bora Bora for alternatives like ferries.

 Check out my post on how to save money on flights for some awesome tips on how to get cheaper flights!